Advice On Pressure Sore Compensation Claims

 General damages compensate for the harm you have experienced due to a medical professional breaching their duty of care.
 To help when assigning value to medical negligence claims, legal professionals may refer to the Judicial College Guidelines (JCG).
 This text lists guideline compensation brackets for different types of harm you could suffer.

 In our table below, we look at a few figures given for harm you could suffer as a result of pressure sores.
-These figures are taken from the 16th edition of the JCG.
 Please only use it as guidance.
+The first entry is not based on the JCG.

-SignificantIn this bracket, the kidney damage causes a significant risk of future urinary tract infections or other loss of natural kidney functioning.
-Up to £63,980
+Kidney Injury(b) SignificantIn this bracket, the kidney damage causes a significant risk of future urinary tract infections or other loss of natural kidney functioning.
+Up to £78,080

 You may also be awarded special damages to compensate for the financial losses caused by the medical negligence.
 Some examples of special damages for pressure sore claims include: